 As we use it, the term transit is essentially equivalent to zenith.
 We use it as outlined in the second definition here.

 Why doesn't day + night = 24 hours?

 Length of day is sunrise to sunset.
 Night is dusk to dawn.
 And between day and night is twilight, the period between dawn and sunrise, or sunset and dusk.
 So, day + night + twilight = 24 hours (with a bit of margin for roundoff errors and the change from one day and the next).

 What do dawn and dusk mean?

-These two times are the beginning and end, respectively, of full darkness.
+Put simply, these two times are the end and beginning (respectively) of full darkness.
 However, there are a number of ways to define "darkness"; by default, TerraTime uses nautical twilight, the time when the sun is 12 degrees below horizontal.
-You caa change this to civil or astronimical twilight under Settings > Clock settings > Dawn and dusk;
+You can change this to civil (-6°) or astronimical twilight (-18°) under Settings > Clock settings > Dawn and dusk;

 You may see slight differences between the sunrise/set times shown here and in other places, including what you might observe yourself.
 There are several reasons why this happens: